deragent/arXivFilter/README.md

 - Qt5

 ### Qt5
 The Qt5 runtime needs to be installed on your system.
-Under standard linux distributions, this can usually easily be achieved via the package manager.
+Under standard Linux distributions, this can easily be achieved via the package manager.

 For example under Debian:

     apt install qt5-default

 ### Python Packages
-The python packages can conveniently be installes via pip:
+The python packages can conveniently be installed via pip:

     pip3 install pyyaml PyQt5